jooter/excercise-weather-service/README.md

 ## Build and test in Linux

-In command line under the directory of this project
+In command line under the directory of this project, you can use command below for running unit test, build, integration test all together:
 ```
 make
 ```
-or
+or run each step separately:
 ```
-make utest
+make utest # unit test
+make build
-make itest
+make itest # integration test
 ```
-or check build and test history in github actions tab in this project
+You also can check build and test history in github actions tab in this project